lwille/node-gphoto2/README.md

 The included test application currently allows you to

 * receive a live preview of your camera (if supported).
 Tested with an EOS 550D on a 2010 iMac at ~17 fps.
+* query a list of available configuration options
+* query the values of specific configuration options

 The test application can be started using ``npm test`` and runs on http://localhost:1337.